 The new Depth API was created to take advantage of the LiDAR system on fourth-generation iPad Pros which could be included on "Apple Glass."
 Using the depth data captured and specific anchor points, a user can create a 3D map of a location in seconds.
 This feature will allow more immersive AR experiences and give the application a better understanding of the environment for object placement and occlusion.

 Face and hand tracking have also been added in ARKit 4, which will allow for more advanced AR games and filters that utilize body tracking.
 This could be used to translate sign language live or attach AR objects to a person for a game like laser tag.

 Apple announced the rumored App Clips and it aims to ease the friction of using some commerce apps out in the world.

 With iOS 14, users can tap an NFC sticker, click a link, or scan a special QR code to access a "Clip."
 These App Clips are lightweight portions of an app, required to be less than 10MB, and will show up as a floating card on your device.
 From there, you can use Sign-in with Apple and Apple pay to complete a transaction in moments, all without downloading an app.

 The specialized QR codes are the most notable here, as Apple could be scattering these around the world for use with App Clips on the iPhone now only to have them work with "Apple Glass" in the future.
 The premise would be the same in AR—walk up to a QR code and see an AR object you can interact with to purchase without downloading an entire app.

 HomeKit Secure Video Face Recognition

-HomeKit Secure Video, added to iOS in 2019, offers some smart features for users, such as recognizing objects that appear in videos for easier searching through footage.
+HomeKit Secure Video, which was added to iOS in 2019, offers some smart features for users, such as recognizing objects that appear in videos for easier searching through footage.
 In iOS 14, the security feature will gain a face classification function, allowing it to identify individual people when they approach the camera.